wp-plugins/striptease/readme.txt

 = 2.0 =
 This version filters teaser links directly instead of filtering the entire post.
 Requires WordPress 2.8 or higher.

+== Frequently Asked Questions ==

+= Why would I use this plugin? =

+If you create teasers for your posts with the `<!--more-->` quicktag, and you want those teasers to link to your full posts instead of jumping to the unread text, you should use the StripTease plugin.

+= How do I configure this plugin? =

+The StripTease plugin doesn't require any configuration.
+Once it's activated, it will immediately begin stripping the "#more" fragments from the end of your teaser links.

+= Do I have to use "Pretty Permalinks" with this plugin? =

+No, you don't.
+StripTease will work with WordPress's default querystring permalinks, as well as its rewrite-based pretty permalinks.

 == Example ==